Killing Rats with Baking Soda | Does it Really Work?

 “What doesn’t kill you makes you stronger,” if your baking soda poison doesn’t kill the rats, it will only make them immune to it.
 If you want to kill the rodent in your home, you also need to note their immunity.

 Rodents can quickly develop immunity or become highly resistant to poisons.
-Their immune system can make it a bit harder to kill rats with baking soda since you aren’t confident about the outcome of the rat poison you just made.
+Their immune system can make it a bit harder to kill them with baking soda since you aren’t confident about the outcome of the rat poison you just made.

-rats baking soda poison
+baking soda rat poison

-Baking soda alone may not attract rats, but there are methods to utilize baking soda.
+Baking soda alone may not attract mice, but there are methods to utilize baking soda.
 You can use baking soda and vinegar to create gas that will asphyxiate rats, and you will need a container trap, sealed bag, tube, and elastic to accomplish this easy method.
 Here are the steps to follow:

 • Pour vinegar in a sealed plastic bag depending on how much you want to put.
 Ensure that when you pour the baking soda into the vinegar, the baking soda has a higher ratio than the vinegar.